-Chances are, when you were diagnosed with hypothyroidism, you began a crash course on what the disease was and how to treat it.
+Chances are, when you were diagnosed with an under active thyroid, you began a crash course on hypothyroidism and how to treat it.
 It’s actually a very complex illness with an equally complex treatment.

 Don’t be afraid to speak up and ask for help when you need it.
 Dealing with hypothyroidism at any stage is a challenge.
 Whether you are newly diagnosed or have been living with it for years, you can’t always do it all.